IrrelevantIdentity/Assignment-Manager/README.md

 # Assignment-Manager
 ## Intro
 * Add homework assignments
-* Specify due dates for projects
+* Specify due dates for assignments
 * Describe requirements for assignments
 * Specify which subject assignments pertain to
 * Change status of assignments